wesdoyle/blog/content/posts/06-private-methods.md

 their own right, just as we can talk about the state of the bicycle as a whole.

 As software developers, we can write explicit assertions about the public interface of objects - public methods or combinations of methods of named objects are unit tested.
+When an object hides behavior, it may be worth asking - is it really the responsibility of this object to be doing this?
+Is this method defined the right level of abstraction, or should it be moved to a collaborating object and be made public?

 Just as a bicycle mechanic typically does not manufacture or assemble bike frames or brake calipers, we don't typically write database software or network drivers.
 At a "low" level of abstraction (relative to our